ledgitbe/casco/HACKATHON_README.md

 # HACKATHON README: BITCOIN PROJECT GENERATOR-HACKATHON 2019

-This project started 2 months ago as an experiment that dispatched Bitcoin transactions as actions on a [Redux](https://redux.js.org/) store.
+The framework started 2 months ago as an experiment that dispatched Bitcoin transactions as actions on a [Redux](https://redux.js.org/) store.
 Over time it evolved into a general purpose Bitcoin transaction handling framework, employing the same design pattern as is used by the popular web server framework [ExpressJS](https://expressjs.com/)

 *We realise there is prior work here, but the framework itself is not our hackathon entry.*